 Eva Klesse, born in 1986, started playing drums at the age of eleven.
 She studied jazz at the colleges of music in Weimar, Paris and Leipzig, where she obtained a double diploma (artistic/pedagogical) with distinction.
 From 2014 to 2016 Eva completed a master’s degree at the jazz department of New York University supported by a scholarship of the German Academic Exchange Service.

-Eva is working as a drummer and a composer in various musical projects, among others with Julia Hülsmann Octet, Trillmann, Jorinde Jelen Band, Sarah Chaksad Orchestra and her own quartet (with Evgeny Ring, Philip Frischkorn and Stefan Schönegg), furthermore she plays with – among others – musicians like Ethan Iverson, Marilyn Mazur, Wolfgang Muthspiel and Nils Landgren.
+Eva is working as a drummer and a composer in various musical projects, among others with Julia Hülsmann Octet, Sarah Chaksad Large Ensemble, Trillmann, Jorinde Jelen Band and her own quartet (with Evgeny Ring, Philip Frischkorn and Marc Muellbauer), furthermore she plays with – among others – musicians like Ethan Iverson, Marilyn Mazur, Wolfgang Muthspiel and Nils Landgren.

 Several concert tours led her to China, Chile, Malaysia, Mexico, Honduras, El Salvador, Guatemala, Nicaragua, Switzerland, Turkey, Spain, Belgium, Serbia, the Dominican Republic, the United States, Argentina, Egypt and France.

-During the las years Eva has been playing numerous concerts among others at Berlin, Leipzig, Münster, Freiburg and Dortmund jazz festivals, at 12 Points festival, ChilEuropa Festival, Buenos Aires Jazz Festival, Cairo Jazz Festival and several live radio shows for major german radio stations.
+During the las years Eva has been playing numerous concerts among others at Berlin, Leipzig, Münster, Frankfurt, Freiburg and Dortmund jazz festivals, at 12 Points festival, ChilEuropa Festival, Buenos Aires Jazz Festival, Cairo Jazz Festival and several live radio shows for major german radio stations.
 The debut album of the „Eva Klesse Quartett“ („Xenon“) was released in 2014 on enja Records and won the Jazz Echo 2015 (German Music Award) in the category „Newcomer of the year“.
 The second album „Obenland“ was released in 2016, the third one called “miniatures” in 2018, the fourth one called “creatures & states” in 2020.
-The quartet’s fifth album “songs against loneliness” (featured guest: Wolfgang Muthspiel) will be released in October 2020.
+The quartet’s fifth album “songs against loneliness” (featured guest: Wolfgang Muthspiel) will be released in October 2022.

 In In 2013 Eva won the „Leipziger Jazznachwuchspreis der Marion-Ermer-Stiftung“ (Leipzig award for young jazz musicians), in 2017 Eva was awarded with the Westfalen-Jazz-Preis (Westphalia Jazz Award), in September 2019 with the JTI Trier Jazz Award.